Polaris 2024 Technical Advisory Committee

 Elaine is responsible for the extensive fleet of online monitoring systems on all key transformers within the EDF Energy UK fleet and assessing asset health and operational surveillance.
 Over the last 6 years, she has been involved in developing a new bespoke web-based Transformer predictive health program, which captures all transformers data from the laboratory (offline) and online analysers.

-Dr Martin Judd is Technical Director of High Frequency Diagnostics and Engineering (HFDE), a Scottish company that specialises in condition monitoring and diagnostic techniques for high voltage (HV) electrical insulation systems.
-His role involves working on-site with electrical utility companies, applying advanced techniques for detecting, diagnosing and monitoring partial discharge (PD) activity in HV equipment such as power transformers, open terminal substations, switchgear and GIS.
+Dr Martin Judd is Technical Director of High Frequency Diagnostics and Engineering (HFDE), a Scottish company that provides partial discharge (PD) technology and diagnostic services for all types of HV equipment and substations.
+His role involves working on-site with HV asset owners, applying advanced techniques for detecting, diagnosing and monitoring PD in equipment such as switchgear, GIS, transformers, bushings and insulators in open terminal substations.
+He also designs and tests a variety of PD sensors at HFDE’s R&D facility located in Glasgow.